4 Example Money Stories To Help You Understand Your Own

 She explains that her family is from Mexico and immigrated to the United States.
 She has worked hard and learned from an early age that she was responsible for taking care of herself as well as her family.

 She is concerned that Juan resents that she makes more money but she doesn’t know how to address it with him.
+She is concerned also that Juan is not attending to his student loans and resentment is building up.
+She knows this money avoidance will impact their financial lives.

 There is so much more to this story.

-The Raising and Launching Kids Family
+The Raising and Launching of Kids Family

 John and Elizabeth are in their early fifties and each has been previously married.